 Customer Strategist provides executives with insight that leads to innovative strategies for building more profitable customer relationships.
-It facilitates learning and action by presenting the most progressive thought leadership and providing access to Peppers & Rogers Group's proprietary consulting methodologies.
+It facilitates learning and action by presenting the most progressive thought leadership and providing access to Peppers & Rogers Group and TeleTech's proprietary methodologies.

 - Current Issue

 - Volume 7, Issue 4

 - Volume 7, Issue 1